Vnorovy: Geography

 Vnorovy is located about 18 km northeast of Hodonín and 60 km southeast of Brno.
 It lies on the border between the Vizovice Highlands and the Lower Morava Valley.
 The highest point is at 227 m above sea level.
 The Baťa Canal flows through the municipality.
 The Velička River flows along the southern municipal border.

 History

 The first written mention of Vnorovy is in a hoax that was created between 1267 and 1275.
 Lidéřovice was first mentioned in 1412.
 In 1673, Vnorovy was promoted to a market town, but later lost the title.
 The village and formerly independent municipality of Lidéřovice, which is urbanistically fused with Vnorovy, joined Vnorovy in 1960.

 Transport

 Vnorovy is located on the railway line heading from Hodonín to Veselí nad Moravou and Vrbovce, Slovakia.

 Sights

 The main landmark of Vnorovy is the Church of Saint Elizabeth.
 The church was first mentioned in 1378.
 As it was insufficient for the number of believers, it was demolished in 1908.
-The new larger building was built in the neo-Baroque style with Art Nouveau elements.
-It was completed in 1909.
+The new larger building, completed in 1909, was built in the neo-Baroque style with Art Nouveau elements.